 Both skiing and snowboarding are action-packed winter activities that I would recommend to just about anyone.
 Neither of the sports is easy to get into.
 They both take practice, patience, and plenty of time on the mountain.
 Even if you want to improve your abilities to an intermediate level, you’ll need to dedicate a good amount of your time to practice.
 However, that makes them much more rewarding.

 Overall, I would say that snowboarding is easier to get into than skiing.
 Remember, that’s a broad statement from my personal experience.
 I don’t think that applies to everyone, and some people will find skiing much easier.
 It truly differs from person to person.
+And remember to always stay safe on the slopes.

 Do you think skiing or snowboarding is easier?
 Why?
 Let us know in the comments below!